 Most people approach affiliate keyword research all wrong.
 They look for low-competition keywords, write a blog post, then shoehorn in as many affiliate links as possible.

-Without the proper targeting, this approach can yield high traffic but carry low conversions.
+Without the proper targeting, this approach can yield high traffic but low conversions.

-We recently published a post detailing why you should track clicks here.
+We wrote a post detailing why you should track clicks here.

-Click tracking involves measuring how many times someone clicks a link on your website, email, or app.
+Click tracking measures how often someone clicks a link on your website, email, or app.

 But don’t include Amazon affiliate links in your emails!